 Name: Chancellor Dix (EU ’15)

-Current occupation: lead pastor of Collab Church in Miami Beach, Florida
+Current occupation: Founder and managing director of Collab.
+Church in Miami Beach, Florida

 What brought you to Springfield?

 I’m from Oklahoma, and felt God’s call that I should move to Springfield to pursue my education.
 I was familiar with Springfield as my family and I would often travel through the city on family vacations.
-I attended James River College and following graduation, transferred to Evangel to earn my bachelor’s degree.
+I began my Evangel journey at the James River College location.
+After completing my associate’s degree in leadership there, I continued on to earn my bachelor’s degree through the main campus.

 How did God work in your life during your time in Springfield?